Python-GIS-book/site/source/part3/chapter-12/md/00-watershed-analysis-with-pysheds.md

 print(f"Hypsometric integral: {abs(hyps_integral):.3f}")
 ```

 What we can see here is that because the hypsometric integral value is lower than 0.5, a bit more than half of the volume of rock in the watershed is missing (due to erosion, for example).
-To help visualize this result we can plot the hypsometric curve along with a linear reference line for a hypsometric integral of 0.5, as shown below.
+To help visualize this result we can plot the hypsometric curve along with a linear reference line for a hypsometric integral of 0.5, as shown below (Figure 12.8).

 ```python
 fig, ax = plt.subplots(1, 1)